Rogers-Shepard Type Inequalities for Sections: Introduction and main results

 By $(\R^n, |\cdot|)$ we denote the $n$-dimensional real Euclidean space with its usual metric structure.
 A {\it convex body} is a compact convex subset of $\R^n$ with non-empty interior.
 We will say that a convex body $K \subset \R^n$ is {\it symmetric} if, for some $x \in \R^n$, $K-x=-(K-x)$.
 We represent by $B_n$ the $n$-dimensional Euclidean unit ball, and by $\s^{n-1}$ its boundary.
 The $n$-dimensional volume of a measurable set $M\subset\R^n$, i.e., its $n$-dimensional Lebesgue measure, is denoted by $\vol_n(M)$.
-Moreover, we denote by $G_{n,m}$ the set of $m$-dimensional linear subspaces of $\R^n$.
-For a set $A \subset \R^n$, let $\chi_A$ denotes the characteristic function of $A$.
+Moreover, we denote by $G_{n,m}$ the set of $m$-dimensional linear subspaces of $\R^n$, and given $H \in G_{n,m}$, we shall denote by $H^{\perp}$ the orthogonal complement of $H$.
+For a set $A \subset \R^n$, let $\chi_A$ denote the characteristic function of $A$.

 The {\it Minkowski addition} of two sets $A,B \subset \R^n$ is defined by their usual vector sum:

 and we shall write $A-B$ for $A+(-B)$.

 Connecting the Minkowski addition of convex bodies to their volume is the famed Brunn-Minkowski inequality, one form of which may be stated as follows: given convex bodies $K,L \subset \R^n$, then